405 Shrader St. (Shrader at Oak)

 Piano at 405 Shrader, with seating for 40 guests

-If you are a non-improvisational musician or performance artist and think you might like to perform at 405 Shrader please drop a resume in our mailbox.
+If you are a non-improvisational musician or performance artist and think you might like to perform at 405 Shrader please email your resume.

 For information about 405 Shrader presenter Michael Milenski see www.CapSurOpera.com

 Though British, cellist Hannah Sloane has studied primarily at the Juilliard School in New York, plus at the Paris Conservatory as the recipient of a Carla Bruni-Sarkozy exchange grant.
 Pianist Allegra Chapman, a Marin County native, studied at the Bard College Conservatory of Music and then at Juilliard.
 After completing the Masters program at Juilliard Hannah and Allegra have continued performing together, in England as part of the Nelson trio, and as a duo performing on the U.S. east coast as well as in England.